 LAPP Corporation publishes the Plan’s Annual Report each year, which contains audited financial statements and highlights of the year’s activities.
-The Corporation sets the strategic direction for Plan communications, and consults and communicates with all stakeholders through an award-wining website as well as a number of publications including Member and Retiree Newsletters.
+The Corporation sets the strategic direction for Plan communications, and consults and communicates with all stakeholders through our website as well as publications including the Member and Retiree Newsletters.

 LAPP Corporation is guided by bylaws and policies that outline rules of ethical conduct and conflicts of interest.
 Documents such as compensation, expenses, financial statements, and bylaws can be found in Governance Publications.